BartMassey/ptyknot/README.md

-# ptyknot: create a child process running a Rust action
+# ptyknot: Run a Rust action in a child process on a virtual terminal
 Copyright (c) 2016 Bart Massey

 This Rust "crate" provides support for creating a child